 - Excessive irritability, aggressive behavior, and impatience.

-- Hypersexuality, increased sexual thoughts, feeling or behaviors; use of sexual language.
+- Hypersexuality, increased sexual thoughts, feelings or behaviors; use of sexual language.

 - Reckless behavior, like excessive spending, making rash decisions, and erratic driving.

 - Extremely focused on projects at work or at home.

 - Reckless behaviors.